There is a different pathway process for those who apply as an Aboriginal or Torres Strait Islander applicant.

 To help you cover your uni costs, Western offers more than $3.5 million in scholarships every year.
 Check out your options with our Scholarships Search Tool.

 Applicants must have completed the NSW HSC or Tertiary equivalent.

-4. Provide the following Supporting Documentation
+3. Provide Supporting Documentation

 Confirmation of Aboriginality and Torres Strait Islander Identity